openSUSE/news-o-o/_posts/2020-08-31-Ritchie-CLI-for-openSUSE.md

 ---

 Ritchie is an open source tool developed from [ZUP Company](https://opensource.zup.com.br/) that allows you to create, store and share automations securely.
 It also optimizes repetitive commands so you have more programming autonomy.
-As a member of the openSUSE community, I make the [packages](https://software.opensuse.org/package/ritchie-cli) available to all openSUSE users.
+As a member of the openSUSE community, I am working to add a new package to Factory and all help from the openSUSE community is welcome.
+The [packages](https://software.opensuse.org/package/ritchie-cli) are currently in my OBS home project available to all openSUSE users interested in testing.

 How does Ritchie work?